dirajkumar/sublime-apex-snippets/README.md

-This is a [Sublime Text 3](http://www.sublimetext.com/3) package which includes a bunch of handy apex snippets for development on Salesforce platform.
+Assuming you've installed [Mavensmate](https://github.com/joeferraro/MavensMate-SublimeText) already.
+This is package includes a bunch of handy apex snippets for development on Salesforce platform.

 ## Installation